aircjm/limon/README.md

 ## Features

-this is a project about a card mgt project in different language.
+this is a monorepo fullstack project about a card mgt project in different language.

 ### backend